FrancoisCapon/LoginToASqlite3DatabaseWithoutCredentialsWithAdminer/README.md

 :medal_sports: This plugin is now in the official list of [User Contributed Plugins for Adminer](https://www.adminer.org/en/plugins/#user).

-## :construction_worker:Install or :gear:Build or :robot:Use
+## :construction_worker: Install or :gear: Build or :robot: Use
 ### :construction_worker: Install the plugin
 The plugin is used like any other [Adminer plugins](https://www.adminer.org/en/plugins/), that is to say that it requires the following files: